swarman2/The-Muffin-Package/README.md

 # Requirements
-To run this package you need [Julia](https://julialang.org/downloads/).
+To run this package you need [Julia](https://julialang.org/downloads/) and some version of [Python](https://www.python.org/downloads/).
 To run a Julia file open the Julia REPL and type **include(*file_path*)**.
 # Installation
 Download and unzip all the files.
 Run *setup.jl* to download all the needed packages.
 To use the program run *user_interface.jl*.